tlwilliams895/gis-devops/src/walkthroughs/docker/index.rst

   $ python simple_app.py

 Navigate to ``http://localhost:5000``, it should show our simple message.

-Please **stop** this process as we will next get this running via a Docker container.
+Now **stop** this process in your terminal, using ``ctrl + c`` as we will next get this running via a Docker container.

 Create Dockerfile
 -----------------
-We need to create a ``Dockerfile`` for CentOS.
-Add the below content into ``/docker-flask-walkthrough/Dockerfile``.
-Don't just copy and paste it, review each line.

-``Dockerfile``
+We need to setup a ``Dockerfile`` that uses CentOS to run our webapp.

+Paste in the below text into file ``/docker-flask-walkthrough/Dockerfile`` (please review the content instead of only pasting it)

 ::